 How many people never ask about gift certificates assuming they aren’t offered because they aren’t on display?
 That’s a missed revenue opportunity.

-Gift cards continue to get increasing demand as a popular gift option all year long.
+ift cards continue to get increasing demand as a popular gift option all year long.
 Now is the time to make the transition.
-It may cost a little more upfront than gift certificates, but the dividends will make it worth the cost, not to mention the fact that gift cards are an easy way to attract new customers and increase profitability.
+It may cost a little more upfront than gift certificates, but the dividends will make it worth the cost, not to mention the fact that launching a gift card program is an easy way to attract new customers and increase profitability.